iOS SDK Setup

 class NotificationService: RetenoNotificationServiceExtension {}

-More about the Modifying Content in Newly Delivered Notifications Extension
+For more information, see Apple's Modifying Content in Newly Delivered Notifications documentation.

 Step 2: Import Reteno into Your App Delegate File